 In light of the current negative outlook, upward rating pressure on HF's ratings is unlikely in the near future.
-The outlook could be stabilised if, following the lifting of border and travel restrictions and a return to normal traffic performance, the company's financial profile and key credit metrics sustainably return to levels commensurate with the current rating, while continuing to maintain a good liquidity profile.
+More generally, positive rating pressure would only develop if, following the lifting of border and travel restrictions, the control of the coronavirus pandemic and a return to more normal traffic performance, the company's financial profile and key credit metrics sustainably strengthen, leading to restoring an appropriate headroom under its Net Debt/RAB covenant and an Adjusted Interest Coverage Ratio (AICR) consistently higher than 1.0x, while continuing to maintain a good liquidity profile.